JanssenProject/jans/docs/admin/developer/agama/gama-deployment.md

 Once a `.gama` file is built the deployment process follows.
 Here is a typical workflow:

 1. Send (POST) the archive contents to the deployment endpoint.
 Normally a 202 response should be obtained meaning a task has been queued for processing
-2. Poll (via GET) the status of the deployment.
+1. Poll (via GET) the status of the deployment.
 When the archive has been effectively deployed a status of 200 should be obtained.
-It may take up to 30 seconds for the process to complete once the archive is sent
+It may take up to 30 seconds for the process to complete once the archive is sent.
+This time may extend if there is another deployment in course
-3. Test the deployed flows and adjust the archive for any changes required
+1. Test the deployed flows and adjust the archive for any changes required
-4. Go to point 1 if needed
+1. Go to point 1 if needed
-5. If desired, a request can be sent to undeploy the flows (via DELETE)
+1. If desired, a request can be sent to undeploy the flows (via DELETE)

 The following tables summarize the available endpoints.
 All URLs are relative to `/jans-config-api/api/v1`.
 An OpenAPI document is also available [here](https://github.com/JanssenProject/jans/blob/main/jans-config-api/docs/jans-config-api-swagger-auto.yaml#L-110-L254).